Autism acceptance not just awareness

 We need to recognize and rectify the persistent exclusion of perspectives and initiatives advanced by members of Black, Indigenous and People of Colour (BIPOC) communities from autism awareness campaigns, as well as diagnosis and support.
 This includes embracing different cultural understandings of autism that depart from a western biomedical lens focused on deficits.

-This article was co-authored by Estée Klar, a PhD in Critical Disability Studies and Neurodiversity and an artist.
-She is the former founder of The Autism Acceptance Project in Canada (2005-10) and is presently co-collaborator with her non-speaking son/poet/artist, Adam Wolfond, and other speaking and non-speaking neurodiverse people at dis assembly: a neurodiverse arts collective.
+This article on Autism acceptance not just awareness was co-authored by Estée Klar, a PhD in Critical Disability Studies and Neurodiversity and an artist.
+She is the former founder of The Autism Acceptance Project in Canada (2005-10).
+She is presently co-collaborator with her non-speaking son/poet/artist, Adam Wolfond, and other speaking and non-speaking neurodiverse people at dis assembly: a neurodiverse arts collective.